Diane998/rock-paper-scissors/README.md

-# HTML/CSS/JavaScript project from The Odin Project Curriculum
+# HTML/CSS/JavaScript project for The Odin Project